-This toolkit provides step-by-step guidance for managing the coronavirus (COVID-19).
+This toolkit provides step-by-step guidance for managing the coronavirus (Covid-19).
 It provides links to key information and templates on the website.
 This information is being continually checked and updated.

 The World Health Organization (WHO) explains that coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as SARS (Severe Acute Respiratory Syndrome).
-This particular version, which first appeared in December 2019 in Wuhan, China, has been named “COVID-19”.
+This particular version, which first appeared in December 2019 in Wuhan, China, has been named “Covid-19”.

 Symptoms include a fever, cough and shortness of breath.
 Some may suffer from a mild illness and recover easily, while in other cases, infection can progress to pneumonia.
 Reports suggest that the elderly, those with weakened immune systems, diabetes, cancer and chronic lung disease are the most susceptible to serious illness and death.
 Symptoms can appear in as few as two days after infection or as long as 14 days.

 Employers should remember that they have a duty of care towards their employees and should take reasonable steps to protect the health and safety of their workforce, preventing them from exposing themselves to unnecessary risk.
-In this case, this includes not putting them in high-risk situations, expecting them to travel to certain outbreak areas, where they could become infected by the virus.

 Useful feature articles

 UK Government’s Coronavirus (Covid-19): latest information and advice